ban08/security-labs/Loogbooks/LOGBOOK4.md

 TASK 6:
 After compiling the program and following the steps from the previous task to change its owner to root, and make it a Set-UID program with the following instructions:

-   $ gcc mynewset.c (name of the program)
+   $ gcc mynewset.c -o mynewset (name of the program)
-   $ sudo chown root a.out (changing the exacutable output of the program to root)
+   $ sudo chown root mynewset (changing the exacutable output of the program to root)
-   $ sudo chmod 4755 a.out (making it a SET-UID program)
+   $ sudo chmod 4755 mynewset (making it a SET-UID program)

 A new directory needs to be created.
 Here I chose the name malicious, and put it in front of PATH: